Construction Manager vs. Project Manager: What Are The Main Differences?

 Usually, the construction managers will not be involved in the first stages of the project.
-Although they might participate in the budgeting stage, their primary work occurs in the construction stage.
+Although they might participate in the budgeting stage, their primary work occurs in construction.

-This means, they will participate mainly in the building phase of the project, which approximately will take at least 6-8 months for large construction projects and a couple of weeks for small construction projects, like building the roof, or framing the house.
+This means they will participate mainly in the project’s building phase, which will take approximately 6-8 months for large construction projects and a couple of weeks for small construction projects, like building the roof or framing the house.

 Organization of the work

-From the technical aspect, they need a tool that can incorporate all of it in the same place.
-So most of the time, both the project managers and the construction manager will use project management software to help them organize the work more efficiently.
+From the technical aspect, they need a tool that can incorporate everything in the same place.
+So most of the time, project managers and construction managers will use project management software to help them organize the work more efficiently.

 The main difference between a construction manager vs. project manager is the environment they work in.
 The construction manager mainly works on the construction site overseeing the building process, and rarely visits the office.